lab-oak/oak/TUTORIAL.md

 --t1-battle-network-path=mc
 ```

 reports the args used.
-The build network path is empty/was not provided so a new network was initialized and saved in the work dir as `build-network`.
+The build network path is empty/was not provided so a new network was initialized and saved in the work dir as `random.build.net`.

 ### Inspecting the Data with Python